thacherT1D/new-angular-curriculum/30 - Organizing Code/51 - Component Bindings.md

 * title: Component Bindings #2

 ##### !question
-Which is the most appropriate binding to use when you want to pass in a simple text label that never changes?
+Which is the most appropriate binding to use when you want to pass in a simple text label?
 ##### !end-question

 ##### !options